 3 days |

-According to XXXXX landlord tenant law, the landlord CANNOT force the tenant to move out by shutting off utilities (electricity, water, gas, sanitation), changing the locks or taking possession of the property by force without a court hearing.
-[SD 43-32-6]
+According to South Dakota landlord tenant law, the landlord CANNOT force the tenant to move out by shutting off utilities (electricity, water, gas, sanitation), changing the locks or taking possession of the property by force without a court hearing.
+SDCL 43-32-6

 If the landlord forces the tenant to move out with unlawful methods or shuts off utilities, the tenant can EITHER